Quick Guide to Fixing Computer Hardware

 (These are the so-called "UEIF" or "BIOS" panels.
 Learn how to access those panels here.)

-• Some computers come with diagnostics installed on their drives or with diagnostic DVDs.
+• Some computers come with diagnostics installed on their drives or with diagnostic downloads or DVDs.

-• Download free test suites like Hiren's Boot CD and The Inquisitor.
+• Download free test suites like Ultimate Boot CD, Hiren's Boot CD, System Rescue CD, or The Inquisitor.

 Don't know if your problem is hardware or software?
 Run a different operating system.
 If the problem disappears, it's software.

-Here are the most common hardware problems and their solutions:
+Okay, let's discuss the most common hardware problems and their solutions --

 Computer -- How to Access the Configuration Panels (UEFI/BIOS)

-Fixing many computers problems requires you to access the "configuration" or "setup" panels.
+Fixing many computer problems require that you access the configuration or setup panels.
 These hold various settings essential to your computer's operation that are stored across sessions.
-(Your computer has a small battery inside to provide the power needed to maintain these settings when the computer is turned off.)
+(Your computer has a small battery inside to provide the power needed to maintain these settings when it is turned off.)

-These configuration panels are also sometimes called the "BIOS," the "UEFI", or the "UEFI/BIOS" panels.
-If your computer displays the option to enter "Setup," it's referring to these configuration panels.
+These configuration panels are also sometimes called the BIOS, the UEFI, or the UEFI/BIOS panels.
+If your computer displays the option to Enter Setup while it boots, it's referring to these panels.

 Unfortunately, each manufacturer has its own "magic key" to enter these panels.
 And sometimes they change them over time, or by model.